 Reddy has written, produced and directed for a broad array of clientele in the US, Europe and Asia including Disney, Sony, Starz, Reliance BIG Pictures, Tribeca Films, UTV, Chicago Public Schools and the U.S. Department of Education.

 Reddy was a producing fellow with the Sundance Institute in 2005, and received his MBA in International Marketing and Finance from the Kellstadt Graduate School of Business at DePaul University.
 He studied film at the Tisch School of Arts at New York University, and Molecular Biology and Anthropology from the University of Colorado at Boulder, where he was mentored in film under the late Stan Brakhage.
-Reddy is an avid painter and musician, and lives in Denver, CO with his wife, son and tabby cats.
+Reddy is an avid painter and musician, and lives in beautiful Denver, CO.